 Our contribution: We investigate parallel data structures based on uniform grids in terms of efficient construction, update and query.
 We discuss various representations of uniform grids and their particular properties.
 We describe Z-curves as a technique for the mapping of spatial locality to uniform grids and analyze their impact on the cache-hit rate.
 Regarding the index sorting approach, we analyze various sorting algorithms.
+Approximate solutions regarding the collision query are considered and discussed.
 The findings are applied in the collision handling step, i. e. in both collision detection and collision response, of a deformable collision framework.
 Experiments are performed on scenarios from medical simulators.
 They are specifically challenging because of their spatial layout, i. e., the simulated objects are in constant interaction with each other.